 curriculum would normally allow.

 All courses at COD are designed for students in their first two years of college.
-Honors courses, however, are enhanced in terms of pedagogy and depth of course content.
+Honors courses, however, are enhanced by innovative teaching and depth of course content.
 Honors classes encourage interactive, cooperative learning and provide a challenging experience.

 Click here for registration instruction.